-He is a multiple-time laureate of the Safran Foundation for Music in France and the Concordia Foundation in the United Kingdom.
 He has been supported by the Westin Hamburg, the Mara und Holger Cassens Stiftung, the Franz Wirth-Gedächtnis-Stiftung, the Fundación Internacional para la Difusión de las Artes y Humanidades, the Johannes Brahms Stiftung, the Zilber Association as well as the Beares International Violin Society.

 Brieuc plays on a Francesco Ruggeri violin from 1690.